hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 I get sugar from fruits, carrots and dairy (lactose), and my brain is happy.
 But if I have a pastry one day and a dessert in a restaurant the next day, that's enough to adjust my brain's baseline - now I'm craving something sugary at least once a day.
 The first ever cheesecake I made myself was a more extreme example (I was very young, don't judge).
-I mixed a bit of cream cheese with a lot of cream, butter and oil, thus pushing the fat content way beyond reasonable.
+I mixed cream cheese with a lot of cream, butter and oil, thus pushing the fat content way beyond reasonable.
 Eating a slice of it made me unwell.
 The next day I faced the fact that my first ever homemade cheesecake will have to be binned.
 But first I gave it another try, just to learn my lesson and do better next time - it was actually totally edible, as long as I kept the slice size small.